-“What I want is to be able to tell you I am going overseas so that you don’t stop me checking into my hotel after half a day of travelling”
+“What I want, is to tell you I am going overseas so that you don’t stop me checking into my hotel after half a day of travelling”

 “But we can’t do that, because if your card was used fraudulently you would be liable”

 Putting aside that the operator invented a reason to justify poor service.
 This conversation could have led to the credit card company getting ahead of the competition.
 Instead, they lost a customer.
 By the way, my next provider didn’t let me tell them I was travelling either.
-But an operator promised to pass on the feedback and I signed up.
+But an operator promised to pass on the feedback, so I signed up.

 Stepping back from the ‘day job’ values the innovations recommended by customers

 Do you have a way for your customer-facing staff to tell you what customers are saying?
 Is it working?
 I can build and prove a process for identifying incremental improvements in your offering and the next big thing.

 From collecting and analysing the data, to proposing improvements I work with your team.
 We will recommend changes and progress the changes through your change management system.
 Or perhaps you have nothing in place and want a customer feedback process that works?
 I can deliver that too.
 Contact me today to find out how we can make product and service improvements that benefit you and your customers.